specklesystems/speckle-docs/user/grasshopper.md

 Every property can also be flagged as _optional_.
 This will allow you to create new objects with _incomplete_ data.

-Please Note: There is a limitation on this behaviour.
+Please Note: There is a limitation on this behavior.
 At least one of the node's inputs must be _non-optional_.

 ![Optional menu](./img-gh/menu-Optional.gif)